LearnPAd/learnpad/README.md

 bash launch restart
 ```

-Once the platform is started, access it on `localhost:8080` in your webbrowser.
+Once the platform is started, access it on `http://localhost:8080/xwiki` in your web-browser.

 ## Components
 Learn PAd platform is a set of components, each one is in an independent